TB-500

 | Cycle guidance | A 4 to 6 week loading phase, then a lower maintenance dose. |

 | Notes | Human dosing comes from community practice, not trials.
 The circulating is short, only about 2 to 3 hours, so TB-500 does not build up in the blood.
 The infrequent, twice weekly schedule works because its tissue effects are thought to outlast its time in the blood, not because it accumulates.
-The plot below shows this: each dose spikes and clears rather than stacking up. |
+Each dose spikes and clears rather than stacking up. |

 5.Reconstitution